OpenScan-org/OpenScan-Design/docs/OpenScanMiniV2.md

 All other hardware parts are summarized in the following tables.
 Not listed items, such as RPI and Arducam 519, have not changed from the V1 and are omitted here.

 ### Essential Bill of Material (BOM)
-The parts you definitely need to build a Mini/Midi V2.
+The parts you need to build a Mini/Midi V2.
 Some M3 bolts can be recycled, but most hardware parts have changed.
 | Part | Amount | Short Description |
 | :--- | :---: | :---: |
 | M3x8mm SHCS/BHCS | 8+3 | for mounting Nema17 motors, base cover |